-Requirement #2: Did you lose your job through no fault of your own?
+Requirement #2: You lost your job through no fault of your own.

 - Did you quit your job voluntarily?
 If so, and your reason for quitting was not work-related, you cannot receive benefits.
-Work-related reasons for quitting that still allow you to qualify for unemployment benefits include:
+Work-related reasons for quitting that still allow you to qualify for unemployment benefits include the following:

 - Worksite safety violations

-- Your previous employer made unreasonable changes to your work duties or conditions
+- Unreasonable changes to your work duties or conditions

 - Military service